ga4gh/va-spec/schema/va-spec/base/def/ExperimentalVariantFunctionalImpactStudyResult.rst

-.. warning:: This data class is at a **draft** maturity level and may \
+.. note:: This data class is at a **trial use** maturity level and may \
-    change significantly in future releases.
+    change in future releases.
 Maturity \
     levels are described in the :ref:`maturity-model`.

 **Computational Definition**